Executive AI Search & Social Visibility Diagnostic

 How to read this

 If a visibility improvement helps create even one additional converted patient, the commercial impact can be meaningful in high-value aesthetic categories.
-The larger opportunity is not a one-time conversion; it is improving the yield from existing monthly marketing channels.
+The larger opportunity is improving the yield from existing monthly marketing channels.

 This model should be refined with Ora's actual service pricing, consultation-to-treatment conversion rate, average order value, repeat visit rate, and monthly marketing spend.